Anthony Minoprio

-Sir Charles Anthony Minoprio (1900–1988) was a British architect and town planner.
+Charles Anthony Minoprio (1900–1988) was a British architect and town planner.
 Much of his early work was in partnership with Hugh Spencely (1900–1983), a friend since they attended Harrow School together.
 Later he worked more as a town planner, particularly the New Town of Crawley.

 Early life and education

 Minoprio went to Harrow School and the University of Oxford, then studied for five years at the University of Liverpool's School of Architecture, where he obtained a Bachelor of Architecture degree in 1925 and an MA three years later.
 His Beaux-Arts training informed his later work on designing "visually striking" town plans.
 His architectural training also came in Liverpool under Charles Herbert Reilly, "a believer in grand neoclassical designs of wide avenues".
 This influenced his views on the importance of good architecture being an integral part of the town planning process and an important feature in a town's civic pride.
 He worked for a few months at an architectural firm in New York, then was awarded a scholarship to the British School at Rome to study architecture.
 He went into architectural practice in 1928 and initially worked on commissions for country houses.